best-practice-and-impact/qa-of-code-guidance/book/generative_ai.md

 LLM-powered chatbots have become particularly popular as automated coding assistants.
 Many programmers around the world have opted (or been instructed) to use LLMs to generate code as a way to increase productivity, the logic behind this being that it is faster to write prompts to generate code than it is to hand write code.
 The slang term for this working practice is 'vibe coding'.

 Before we go any further we need to cover **hallucinations**.
 LLMs can and regularly do generate **plausible but inaccurate** statements.
-The production of hallucinations by LLMs is [**mathematically inevitable**](https://arxiv.org/pdf/2401.11817).
+The production of hallucinations is [**mathematically inevitable**](https://arxiv.org/pdf/2401.11817).
 This is not an example of the models 'failing', it is a feature - as we discussed earlier, all LLMs do is model patterns in text and replicate them.
 Outputs that 'look right' are all that the models are trained to produce.
 This is something you must always keep in mind when using LLMs - they do not have an internal world-model of what is true and false, only a very long list of parameters that outputs next-word probabilities.
 It is from this that we get the first golden rule of vibe coding:

 ```{admonition} The first golden rule of vibe coding
 :class: important